-- speed and accuracy independently. - Microsoft Office and/or Google Apps online tutorials students can always reach out to the CWSP team for links to these if they have trouble finding tutorials for your software version. - Company Presentation Have them research and present on their company history, founding, mission, vision, size, products, competitors, leadership, organization, etc. - Student Presentation Have them prepare a lunch and learn presentation for a small group of staff at the company.
-This presentation can be about the CWSP or it can be about the unique skills and knowledge that the young person may possess - responsibilities of their interview subjects, etc. - Organization Organize shared workspaces or supply rooms; regular restocking of high need items (paper in copiers, tissues on desks, snacks in the kitchen, etc.) - Job Shadowing Have them shadow in high need or high traffic areas where they can potentially learn skills, they would have less access to in their current role - reception/front office, the IT or Helpdesk team, the mail room, facilities, etc. - Communications Have them write a story or create a video for your internal communication tool introducing themselves and CRSJ or, reporting on their experience so far at the company. - Career Planning Resume updates!
+- their speed and accuracy independently. - team for links to these if they have trouble finding tutorials for your software version. - vision, size, products, competitors, leadership, organization, etc. - that the young person may possess - responsibilities of their interview subjects, etc. - (paper in copiers, tissues on desks, snacks in the kitchen, etc.) - the mail room, facilities, etc. - introducing themselves and CRSJ or, reporting on their experience so far at the company. - Career Planning Resume updates!
 LinkedIn profile creation and maintenance!